top of page

 2. Use herbs that support digestion

-Ginger, black pepper, pippali, and cumin are a few culinary herbs that help stimulate digestion.
 You can make tea out of these herbs or add them to your food while cooking.

-Two recipes for herbal tea blends that are excellent for burning ama are Digestive Tea: Cumin Coriander Fennel and Anti-Ama Formula.
+Two recipes for herbal tea blends that are excellent for burning Ama are Digestive Tea: Cumin Coriander Fennel and Anti-Ama Formula.

 3. Drink warm water